Victory Capital Management Inc. Has $16.76 Million Position in IAC/InterActiveCorp (NASDAQ:IAC)

-Victory Capital Management Inc. lessened its position in IAC/InterActiveCorp (NASDAQ:IAC – Get Rating) by 59.8% in the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 128,197 shares of the company’s stock after selling 190,421 shares during the period.
-Victory Capital Management Inc. owned 0.15% of IAC/InterActiveCorp worth $16,757,000 at the end of the most recent quarter.
+Victory Capital Management Inc. lessened its stake in shares of IAC/InterActiveCorp (NASDAQ:IAC – Get Rating) by 59.8% during the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm owned 128,197 shares of the company’s stock after selling 190,421 shares during the period.
+Victory Capital Management Inc. owned 0.15% of IAC/InterActiveCorp worth $16,757,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also recently modified their holdings of the company.
-Snider Financial Group grew its position in shares of IAC/InterActiveCorp by 4.5% in the 4th quarter.
-Snider Financial Group now owns 2,132 shares of the company’s stock valued at $290,000 after buying an additional 91 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. grew its position in shares of IAC/InterActiveCorp by 2.2% in the 3rd quarter.
-Raymond James Financial Services Advisors Inc. now owns 4,576 shares of the company’s stock valued at $596,000 after buying an additional 100 shares during the last quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its position in shares of IAC/InterActiveCorp by 0.7% in the 3rd quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 14,687 shares of the company’s stock valued at $1,914,000 after buying an additional 103 shares during the last quarter.
-Toronto Dominion Bank grew its position in shares of IAC/InterActiveCorp by 12.8% in the 4th quarter.
-Toronto Dominion Bank now owns 955 shares of the company’s stock valued at $125,000 after buying an additional 108 shares during the last quarter.
-Finally, First Republic Investment Management Inc. grew its position in shares of IAC/InterActiveCorp by 4.3% in the 3rd quarter.
-First Republic Investment Management Inc. now owns 3,099 shares of the company’s stock valued at $404,000 after buying an additional 127 shares during the last quarter.
-96.44% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors also recently added to or reduced their stakes in IAC.
+ShawSpring Partners LLC increased its stake in IAC/InterActiveCorp by 53.3% during the 3rd quarter.
+ShawSpring Partners LLC now owns 2,906,872 shares of the company’s stock valued at $378,736,000 after purchasing an additional 1,010,157 shares in the last quarter.
+First Manhattan Co. increased its stake in IAC/InterActiveCorp by 23.1% during the 3rd quarter.
+First Manhattan Co. now owns 3,691,090 shares of the company’s stock valued at $480,912,000 after purchasing an additional 691,835 shares in the last quarter.
+Allspring Global Investments Holdings LLC bought a new stake in IAC/InterActiveCorp during the 4th quarter valued at $70,705,000.
+Balyasny Asset Management LLC bought a new stake in IAC/InterActiveCorp during the 3rd quarter valued at $29,159,000.
+Finally, Renaissance Technologies LLC increased its stake in IAC/InterActiveCorp by 427.9% during the 3rd quarter.
+Renaissance Technologies LLC now owns 256,243 shares of the company’s stock valued at $33,386,000 after purchasing an additional 207,705 shares in the last quarter.
+Institutional investors own 96.44% of the company’s stock.

-IAC has been the topic of a number of research analyst reports.
-Zacks Investment Research cut IAC/InterActiveCorp from a “strong-buy” rating to a “hold” rating in a report on Wednesday, April 20th.
-StockNews.com started coverage on shares of IAC/InterActiveCorp in a research report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Barclays dropped their target price on shares of IAC/InterActiveCorp from $190.00 to $160.00 in a research report on Thursday, February 17th.
-KeyCorp dropped their target price on shares of IAC/InterActiveCorp from $190.00 to $165.00 and set an “overweight” rating on the stock in a research report on Monday, April 11th.
-Finally, Piper Sandler dropped their target price on shares of IAC/InterActiveCorp from $168.00 to $145.00 and set an “overweight” rating on the stock in a research report on Thursday, February 17th.
-Three analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-According to MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $163.46.
+A number of analysts have commented on IAC shares.
+Credit Suisse Group boosted their price target on shares of IAC/InterActiveCorp from $161.00 to $167.00 and gave the company an “outperform” rating in a research note on Thursday, February 17th.
+Barclays decreased their price target on shares of IAC/InterActiveCorp from $190.00 to $160.00 in a research note on Thursday, February 17th.
+StockNews.com assumed coverage on shares of IAC/InterActiveCorp in a research note on Thursday, March 31st.
+They issued a “hold” rating for the company.
+Wedbush reduced their target price on shares of IAC/InterActiveCorp from $170.00 to $149.00 in a research note on Thursday, February 17th.
+Finally, KeyCorp reduced their target price on shares of IAC/InterActiveCorp from $190.00 to $165.00 and set an “overweight” rating for the company in a research note on Monday, April 11th.
+Three investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+According to data from MarketBeat.com, the company has an average rating of “Buy” and an average price target of $163.46.

+IAC/InterActiveCorp (NASDAQ:IAC – Get Rating) last issued its earnings results on Tuesday, February 15th.
+The company reported ($0.70) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.33) by ($0.37).
+The firm had revenue of $1.16 billion during the quarter, compared to the consensus estimate of $949.76 million.
+IAC/InterActiveCorp had a net margin of 15.92% and a negative return on equity of 0.06%.
+Sell-side analysts anticipate that IAC/InterActiveCorp will post -0.82 earnings per share for the current fiscal year.

 IAC/InterActiveCorp operates as a media and internet company worldwide.
 The company publishes original and engaging digital content in the form of articles, illustrations, and videos and images across entertainment, food, home, beauty, travel, health, family, luxury, and fashion areas; and magazines related to women and lifestyle.